 - The packet may be similar to documentation you have already completed for your mortgage servicer, but it's important that you complete the packet for us to assist you.
 We will also request documentation to prove income and residency.

-- Once you complete the package and send it back to our office, our intake coordinator will review some information with you and a counselor will call you within 48 hours to schedule an appointment either in-person or on the phone.
+- Once you complete the package and send it back to our office, our intake coordinator will review some information with you and a counselor will call you within a week to schedule an appointment either in-person or on the phone.

 - During your appointment we will discuss your situation, review your budget and based on your situation we will develop an action plan with tasks for both you and your counselor.

 Timing is very important when you are facing the risk of foreclosure.
 Please contact your mortgage company to let them know you would like help and contact St. Ambrose today!Top